Colombia Selection: the first call of 2023, to face the USA.

 Find the validation of The Lie Buster at the end of the news.

-The technical staff of the Colombian Men’s National Team for the Elderlyled by technical director Néstor Lorenzo, announced the squad for the international friendly against the United States National Team, which will take place on January 28 in Carson, California.
+The technical staff of the Colombian Men’s National Team for the Elderlyheaded by technical director Néstor Lorenzo announced the squad for the international friendly against the United States National Team, which will take place on January 28 in Carson, California.

 The match will take place at the Dignity Health Sports Park stadium at 4:30 pm (local time) – 7:30 pm (Colombian time).